 - 1. Configure your system to process video from the group of cameras at their physical location.
 It may come in handy in a distributed architecture.
 Learn more. - 2.
 Consider enabling event deduplication if observation scenes of cameras within the group overlap.
 This feature allows you to exclude coinciding object recognition events among cameras belonging to the same group.
-Learn more.
+Learn more. - 3.
+Enable video recording for selected cameras (available with Video Recorder).

-3.1.4 Organize Watch Lists and Dossiers
+3.1.3 Organize Watch Lists and Card Index

 - 1. Create a new watch list or use the default one.
 A watch list is an entity that allows you to classify objects (faces, bodies, cars) by arbitrary criteria, e.g., persona non grata, wanted, VIP, staff, etc. - 2.
-Upload dossiers and add them in the watch list either manually, in bulk via the web interface, or use the console bulk upload function.
+Upload cards and add them in the watch list either manually, in bulk via the web interface, or use the console bulk upload function.